 Own Your Rank

 Whether your belt is white, blue, black, or something in between, your belt color does not hold any inherent value.
-You don’t acquire defense tactics or the ability to complete simply by putting on a black belt.
+You don’t acquire defense tactics or the ability to compete simply by putting on a black belt.
 This is why it is so important to be honest with yourself about your skills.
 Progress at your own speed and allow yourself to accept instructions from people who have practiced Jiu-Jitsu longer than you have.
 This is how you will grow, learn and gain respect in the BJJ community.

 Overtraining has several drawbacks: lack of focus, exhaustion, and even injury.
 Don’t feel guilty about taking time off because this is also part of your BJJ practice.
 If you notice yourself slipping, don’t ignore it.
 Be gentle with yourself and allow your body enough time to heal.
 A small break now could save you months of down time later.